Vermonster/hashphrase/README.md

 ## Contributing

-Hashphrase is a open source react-native project built with Expo that welcomes community contributions with enthusiasm.
+Hashphrase is a open source React Native project built with Expo that welcomes community contributions with enthusiasm.

 All are welcome to participate.
 By participating in this project, you agree to follow the [Code of Conduct](https://github.com/Vermonster/hashphrase/blob/master/CODE_OF_CONDUCT.md).